TomasBoda/agent-lang/thesis.md

 ```
 The `preys` property holds an array of agent instances of type `prey` with their most recent values.

-There are numerous built-in functions used for retrieving or manipulating values of type AgentList, which will be described later in this section.
+There are numerous built-in functions used for retrieving or manipulating values of type AgentList, which will be described later in this chapter.

 #### 3.4.4 AgentObject
 AgentObject is a special data type representing one specific agent instance and its properties.
 It can be used to retrieve the property values of an agent and use them in later calculations.